virtualsecureplatform/TFHEpp/README.md

 TFHEpp depends on AVX2 becauise we use SPQLIOS FMA.
 If you want run TFHEpp without AVX2, see spqlios++ branch.
 It include pure C++ implementation of SPQLIOS as header only library, but slow.

 # Parameter
-The default parameter is 80 bit security.
-If you want to use more secure(128 bit for Homomorphic Gates, 111bit for Circuit Bootstrapping) parameter, please add -DUSE_80BIT_SECURITY=OFF to cmake command.
+The default parameter is 28 bit security for Homomorphic Gates, 111bit security for Circuit Bootstrapping.
+Please add -DUSE_80BIT_SECURITY=ON to use faster but less secure parameter.

 # Speed Test